San Diego, California

 Location / Description

-San Diego, located within 20 miles of the Mexican border, is the second largest city in California and the county seat of San Diego County.
+San Diego, located within 20 miles of the Mexican border, and the county seat of San Diego County.
 It has an excellent natural harbor, which has made it an important shipping and receiving point for Southern California, Arizona, New Mexico and Mexico's Baja California.
 It is also headquarters for the 11th U.S. Naval District with major naval and marine training bases also located here.

 San Diego has large aerospace, electronic and shipbuilding industries, and is an important center for biomedical research and oceanography.
 It is also a distributing and processing point for the highly productive Imperial Valley agricultural area to the east.